 Nolan’s parents, Carina and Ryan, took him to the doctor, but Nolan’s pediatrician couldn’t pinpoint what was wrong.
 Nolan’s symptoms persisted as the weeks passed.
 Finally, an MRI was ordered.
 The results were devastating.
-Scans showed a mass on Nolan’s brain, identified as medulloblastoma, which is the most common malignant brain tumor of childhood.
+Scans showed a mass on Nolan's brain, identified as medulloblastoma, which is the most common form of a childhood malignant brain tumor.

 After Nolan underwent surgery to remove the tumor, his family turned to St. Jude Children’s Research Hospital for his continuing care.
-Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20 percent to more than 80 percent since it opened more than 50 years ago.
-St. Jude is working to drive the overall survival rate for childhood cancer to 90 percent, and we won’t stop until no child dies from cancer.
+Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% to more than 80% since it opened more than 50 years ago.
+St. Jude is working to drive the overall survival rate for childhood cancer to 90%, and we won’t stop until no child dies from cancer.